Top 10 Reasons to Have Your Property Surveyed

 • Pave your driveway

 All too often, the survey shows that you and your neighbors were operating under the wrong assumption.
 It's often the case that what you believe goes directly against what the findings of the assessor's office show.
-You both might have the placement of the boundary line between your and your neighbor's property wrong.
+You both might have the placement of the boundary line between your property and your neighbor's property wrong.

 Before erecting that fence, ensure it goes on your property, not your neighbor's.
 The boundary line certification will also tell you whether the legal description of your property is accurate.